Christoph16478/iq/iq_c++.md

 * multiplication
 / division
 % module

-Let’s demonstrate the various arithmetic operators with the following piece of code.
+Let’s demonstrate the various arithmetic operators with the following piece of code:

-Example:

 ```c++
 #include <iostream.h>

 int main ()
 {
     int a=5, b=3;